ology/techn.ology.net/blog/2020/12/13/enter-music-chord-progression/index.markdown

 This uses a reqular expression substitution to change sharped notes to their flat equivalents.

-Lastly, we return the transformed notes:
+Lastly, we return the transformed chords:

-    return \@notes;
+    return \@chords;

 Ok great.
 So what kind of things does this produce?
 Here is the basic output when modulated over `E D A D` in major (made by the program [moduation](https://github.com/ology/Music-Chord-Progression/blob/main/eg/moduation)):